stanfy/icfpc2015/README.md

 # Read our dairy on medium
 https://medium.com/@stanfy/cthulhu-fhtagn-d07e076368bf

-pics and our thoughts during contest
+Pics and our thoughts during contest.
+At this moment Stanfy+ team is on 122 place :( Could be better :)

 ## Dependencies